S/O Satyamurthy: Theatrical

 S/O Satyamurthy's release date was originally scheduled for 20 February 2015 in late November 2014, and was later postponed to 2 April (after the 2015 Cricket World Cup) due to post-production delays.
 After the film's review by the censors on 30 March 2015, its release date was rescheduled for 9 April.

 S/O Satyamurthy was one of the rare Telugu films to be released in Tamil Nadu with English subtitles.
 The film was confirmed for release on 100 screens across Karnataka, at the same time as Rana Vikrama.
 Its global screen count was 1375, the largest Telugu film release of the year; however, it did not break the record 1450 screens set by 2014's Aagadu.
 S/O Satyamurthy's dubbed Malayalam version was released on 24 April.
-The Hindi dubbing rights of the film were bought by Goldmines Telefilms.
-At first, the Hindi dubbed version was titled as Bunny – The Perfect Gentleman, later the title was changed to Son of Satyamurthy and had a theatrical release in 2016.
-Allu Arjun's voice was dubbed by Sanket Mhatre.
+In 2015, the Hindi dubbing rights of the film were bought by Goldmines Telefilms and premiered on YouTube in same year.